nvkelso/geo-how-to/README.md

 * [Why go open source geo](https://github.com/nvkelso/geo-how-to/wiki/Why-go-open-source-geo) - Read what the community is saying.

+* [Map examples](https://github.com/nvkelso/geo-how-to/wiki/Map-examples) - Pretty basemap tiles and compelling interactive maps.

 ## Mapping

 * [PostGIS](https://github.com/nvkelso/geo-how-to/wiki/PostGIS) - Store your geography in a spatial database (kinda the open source version of an Esri GeoDB).
 Faster than raw SHP files when speed matters.
 Storage default for OSM data.

-* [OGR](https://github.com/nvkelso/geo-how-to/wiki/OGR-to-reproject,-modify-Shapefiles) - Reproject, sort, filter and otherwise modify Shapefiles and other vector map data formats.
+* [OGR, GDAL](https://github.com/nvkelso/geo-how-to/wiki/OGR-to-reproject,-modify-Shapefiles) - Reproject, sort, filter and otherwise modify Shapefiles and other vector map data formats.
+GDAL for raster.
+These are amazingly powerful.

 * [QGIS](https://github.com/nvkelso/geo-how-to/wiki/QGIS) - The open source alternative to ArcMap, but not as industrial strength.
 It's a GUI for composing maps and doing simple analysis.